Wikiki/bulma-timeline/README.md

 - Clone the [bulma repo](https://github.com/jgthms/bulma)
 - Under the `sass` folder, create a new folder called `extensions`
 - In this new folder, create a new file `timeline.sass`
-- Copy the code form the `bulma-timelin repo`'s [timeline.sass](https://github.com/Wikiki/bulma-timeline/blob/master/timeline.sass) file into your new file
+- Copy the code form the `bulma-timeline repo`'s [timeline.sass](https://github.com/Wikiki/bulma-timeline/blob/master/timeline.sass) file into your new file
 - In the same folder create a new file `_all.sass` (this is not required, but will help when you add more extensions)
 - In this file add this code:
 ```